How To Fix Stripped Out Wood ScrewsPosted by Eli Larreau

 - Razor knife

 Take the screws out of the stripped out holes.
 In this example we have taken the cupboard door completely off so we can take it to a workbench to work on it.
 What we are going to do is fill the hole with toothpicks to replace the wood that has been stripped out of the holes.
-We prefer tooth picks because they are a harder wood.
 Some people use match sticks but they are often too soft.
+We prefer tooth picks because they are usually made from a harder wood.
 If the toothpicks are tapered at one end you want to use the smaller end in the hole.
 Use as many toothpicks as you can easily start into the hole.
 Once you have figured out how many you need by sticking them into the hole, take them out and get them even so the ends are all lined up.
 Put a couple drops of wood glue around the end of the bundle of toothpicks.

 Insert the toothpicks into the hole and tap gently with a hammer.
 You don’t need to pound them in tight but you want them snug enough that you can’t easily pull them out.
 They may be a little loose in the hole at the surface of the wood but snug on the inside.
 Remember that the screws are tapered so the toothpicks will be tighter at the bottom of the hole than at the surface of the wood.